R0U5/FreethoughtLLM/readme.md

   2) **DPO** (optional pass) → preference alignment using chosen/rejected pairs
 - **Objective:** Improve instruction-following, reasoning scaffolding, and general helpfulness on short/medium prompts.
 - **Intended use:** Local/offline experiments, reproducible demos, and benchmarking **not** production.
-- **License:** MIT for this repo and weight deltas; base model and any datasets keep their original licenses.

 ---